vietanhcoder/react-redux-todolist-v1/README.md

 # Define:

 ## types.js
-This is file where we create a variable constat for each action (Follow feature).
+This is file where we create a variable const for each action (Follow feature).
 E.g: ADD_TODO, TOGGLE_TODO, REMOVE_TODO;

 ## actions.js